 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Black sticky rice (or black glutinous rice) is a naturally sweet, dark rice that's more of a dark purple than black.
 It has both fiber and loads of antioxidants—which only makes this baked rice pudding extra enjoyable to eat.

-You can cook Thai black sticky rice on your stovetop or in your slow cooker or rice cooker.
+You can cook Thai black sticky rice on your stovetop, in your slow cooker, or rice cooker.
 You'll be amazed at the unique taste of the rice in combination with the coconut milk.
 Add a dab of coconut cream on top (instead of whipped cream), and you have a healthy dessert that's very delicious and guilt-free.
 Enjoy it with a strong cup of tea or coffee.

 Gather the ingredients.

 Place drained, soaked rice in a pot together with brown sugar, salt, 1 can of coconut milk, and water.

 Boil half-covered until the liquid has been absorbed and the rice is soft to chew—about 45 to 50 minutes.
 (If necessary, add 1 cup more water and continue cooking until rice is tender.)

 When rice is done cooking, allow it to cool slightly.
 Preheat oven to 350 F.